KRyan23/Bragg-Sons/README.md

 -   ### User stories

 ####Business Goals
 * The main purpose of the project is to give the Bragg&Sons business a central area where they can direct new and existing customers to.
 * With the company expanding it aims to modernise its information gathering and speed up communication use digital technologies.
 * To clearly display its services and showcase the result of its efforts in a gallery.

 ####User Goals
 * Due to a recent survey undertaken by Bragg&Sons, communication was top of the list.
-Confusing and unrelible contact methods for the business were one of their main concerns.
-Their customers demand a central area thats easy with and a variety of contact methods all in one place.
+Confusing and unreliable contact methods for the business were one of their main concerns.
+Their customers demand a central area that’s easy with and a variety of contact methods all in one place.

     -   #### First Time Visitor Goals